CshlSiepelLab/FitCons2/Insight2/README.md

 ### General

  - Stand Alone Binary: For Linux is available in repository as FitCons2/Insight2/bin/Insight2.bz2
- - Database needed to run Insight2: Download [here](http://compgen.cshl.edu/Insight2/db/FitCons2/Insight2DB.tar), see installation instructions for use.
+ - Database needed to run Insight2: `wget http://compgen.cshl.edu/Insight2/db/FitCons2/Insight2DB.tar`, see installation instructions for use.
  - Demonstration test: in test, see **Demos** section, below, for instructions

 ### System Requirements